 Here are the broad strokes of how the process works: You start with a printer.
 Some models can fit on a desk.
 Industrial versions, on the other hand, can measure more than 20 feet tall and need lots of space.
 But they all work roughly the same way: rather than printing line by line, like their 2D brethren, 3D printers print layer by layer.

-Instead of printing from PDFs, however, they rely on digital blueprints — or computer-aided designs (CAD).
-And in place of printing ink, they use sculptural materials like plastic, metal and concrete.
+Instead of printing from PDFs, however, they rely on digital blueprints — or a computer-aided design (CAD).
+And in place of printing ink, they use sculptural materials like plastic, metal and concrete

-As early as 2012, 3D-printing was heralded as the future of manufacturing.
+As early as 2012, 3D printing and its applications were heralded as the future of manufacturing.
 As the hype at the time went, people would no longer need to buy replacement parts for their air conditioners and computers because they’d just print them at home.
-Products would become far easier to customize.
+Products would become far easier to customize

 But while 3D printing certainly has opened up new possibilities, it hasn’t taken over yet.
-And though it’s been put to some incredible uses — the designers at Rael San Fratello used the technology to print homes from mud, nutshells and coffee grounds — it isn’t right for every manufacturing situation.
+And though it’s been put to some incredible uses — the designers at Rael San Fratello used the technology to 3D print homes from mud, nutshells and coffee grounds — it isn’t right for every manufacturing situation.
 In fact, it can even create some problems.
 In 2019, we talked to three professionals in the industry about the pros and cons of 3D printing.